bel52/microcap-program/README.md

 # Microcap Program

+This project builds upon and extends the excellent work from the original **[microcap-tracker](https://github.com/bel52/microcap-tracker)** repository.
-A self-contained framework to track **microcap trade recommendations, fills, reconciliations, and performance vs benchmarks**.
+The upstream project provided the foundation for logging trade recommendations, fills, reconciliations, and equity-vs-benchmark charting.
+This repo reorganizes into a single-tree layout, adds a unified runbook, and integrates daily/weekly user instructions.

 ---